-If you do not want to use the automatic configuration of IP scopes, go to Kerio Control Administration and switch to the manual configuration mode or perform the settings in Administration Console where only manual configuration is available and the mode is switched automatically upon changes saving.
+If you do not want to use the automatic configuration of IP ranges, you can switch to the manual mode.
 However, bear in mind that changes of interfaces in group Trusted /Local (e.g. adding of a new interface, change of IP address, etc.) require manual update of address scopes defined in the DHCP server!